MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

   - SSL Offloading is not configured.
 SSL termination and re-encryption is supported.

-  - In the event your environment utilizes a proxy server infrastructure to allow servers to connect to the Internet, be sure all Exchange servers have the proxy server defined in the [InternetWebProxy](https://technet.microsoft.com/en-us/library/bb123716%28v=exchg.160%29.aspx) property.
+  - In the event your environment utilizes a proxy server infrastructure to allow servers to connect to the Internet, be sure all Exchange servers have the proxy server defined in the [InternetWebProxy](https://technet.microsoft.com/library/bb123716%28v=exchg.160%29.aspx) property.

-- **Exchange Server On-premises in a hybrid Office 365 environment**
+- **Exchange Server on-premises in a hybrid Office 365 environment**

   - If you are using Exchange server 2013, At least one server must have the Mailbox and Client Access server roles installed.
 While it is possible to install the Mailbox and Client Access roles on separate servers, we strongly recommend that you install both roles on each server to provide additional reliability and improved performance.